jgreener64/pdb-benchmarks/README.md

 ![benchmarks](plot/plot.png "benchmarks")

+## Parsing the whole PDB

+It is instructive to run parsers over the whole PDB to see where errors arise.
+This approach has led to me submitting corrections for small mistakes (e.g. duplicate atoms, residue number errors) in a few PDB structures.
+As of July 2018, The PDB entries that error with the Biopython (permissive mode) and BioJulia parsers are:
+* 4UDF - mmCIF file errors in Biopython and BioJulia due to duplicate C and O atoms in Lys91 of chains B, F etc.
+* 1EJG - mmCIF file errors in Biopython due to blank and non-blank alt loc IDs at residue Pro22/Ser22.
+* 5O61 - mmCIF file errors in Biopython due to an incorrect residue number at line 165,223.
+Running Biopython in non-permissive mode picks up more potential problems such as broken chains and mixed blank/non-blank alt loc IDs.
+For further discussion on errors in PDB files see the Biopython [documentation](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf).
+The scripts to reproduce the whole PDB checking can be found in `checkwholepdb`.
+There is also a script to check recent PDB changes that can be run as a CRON job.

 ## Opinions

 * For most purposes, particularly work on small numbers of files, the speed of the programs will not hold you back.
 In this case use the language/package you are most familiar with.